Our Science – Simpson Website

-The molecular pathology unit, headed by Dr. Simpson, serves as a CCR resource with 4 main spheres of activity focused on translational research within the NCI Center for Cancer Research:
+The Molecular Pathology Unit (MPU), headed by Dr. Simpson, serves as a Center for Cancer Research resource with 4 main spheres of activity:

 - Developing molecular diagnostics for research

-Applied research includes studies to evaluate use of an ovarian cancer animal model to pilot discovery of protein biomarkers with potential clinical diagnostic utility.
+The Molecular Pathology Unit is also engaged in biomarker discovery and validation for diagnosis and monitoring of ovarian cancer.
 Among gynecological cancers, ovarian cancer is a significant cause of death in women.
-Due to the occult nature of early disease and the vague nonspecific symptoms caused, ovarian cancer diagnosis is often delayed until the disease has spread within the abdomen.
-Additional challenges exist in managing patients due to recurrence of cancer following initial treatments.
-A means to detect ovarian cancer, or its recurrence, in patient serum would be a significant benefit to current diagnostic paradigms.
-Diagnosis based upon serum CA125 tests is hampered due to less than optimal sensitivity and specificity, thus new tests to diagnose ovarian cancer are needed.
+Due to the confounding nature of early disease and the vague nonspecific symptoms caused, ovarian cancer diagnosis is often delayed until the disease has spread within the abdomen making clinical management more difficult.
+Additional challenges exist in caring for patients with cancer recurrence following initial treatments.
+A means to detect ovarian cancer at its early stage, or its recurrence following therapy, in patient serum would be a significant benefit to current diagnostic paradigms.
+Diagnosis based upon serum CA125 tests has less than optimal sensitivity and specificity, thus new tests to diagnose ovarian cancer are needed.
 Current research is aimed at validating serum proteins that can be localized to cancer cell origin, and in investigating their validity for diagnostic or staging use.
-Biomarker correlates of ovarian cancer burden are particularly challenging in a clinical setting due to the way ovarian cancer spreads throughout the abdominal cavity.
-Animal models are an important adjunct to the ovarian cancer diagnosis research field.
-In this research, candidate proteins are detected in serum of mice with staged abdominal carcinomatosis using mass spectrometry.
-Putative biomarkers are validated.
-Correlations with tumor burden can be attempted in the carcinomatosis model using human cancers engineered with reporter markers that permits cancer cells to be tracked longitudinally during experimental disease.
-This model is permitting efforts to link cancer detection methods with ovarian cancer burden.
-A protein of cancer origin has been identified, related to tumor burden in the model, and shown to correlate with amount present in serum with advanced stage disease in ovarian cancer patients.
+An S100A6 protein of cancer origin has been identified in serum, related to tumor burden in an animal model of disseminated ovarian cancer, and shown to correlate with amount present in serum in ovarian cancer patients with advanced stage disease.
+Follow on functional studies are providing insight into potential influence of S100A6 on propensity for metastasis of both ovarian and breast cancers.